Header link June 22, 2020

 What is Drought?

 Drought – an extended period of limited or no precipitation – is a fact of life in California and the West, with water resources following boom-and-bust patterns.
 During California’s 2012-2016 drought, much of the state experienced severe drought conditions: significantly less precipitation and snowpack, reduced streamflow and higher temperatures.
-Those same conditions reappeared early in 2021, prompting Gov. Gavin Newsom in May of that year to declare drought emergencies in watersheds across 41 counties in California.
+Those same conditions began reappearing in late 2020, prompting Gov. Gavin Newsom in May of 2021 to declare drought emergencies in watersheds across 41 counties in California.
+Restrictions were later extended to all 58 counties.
+Gov. Newsom relaxed those restrictions finally in March 2023, after an exceptionally wet winter filled reservoirs and packed the Sierra Nevada with record snowfall.

 • Read more